Criminal Law

 Right to Counsel

-- Right to consult chosen lawyer,
+- The right to consult a chosen lawyer,

 are guaranteed.